 Less predictably, Kelly also won over the black middle class by fighting for civil rights.
 To the dismay of many white backers, he established Chicago’s Commission on Human Relations, pushed for integrated public schools (Kelly appointed the first black member of the school board, and ended the practice of setting up “branch schools” to separate white and black pupils) In 1940 a black man was promoted to captain in the Chicago Police Department, for example, the first of his race to reach such as plateau.
 (Just as Chicago had two public housing systems, and two school systems, so it had two police departments, one for black citizens, another for whites.
 Black officers were not allowed to arrest white people, and black sergeants were never assigned to supervise white officers.)
 Such accommodation showed Kelly to have been either a closet progressive or a poor politician, since it went beyond the minimum required of politics and alienated much of the rest of the party’s base in the city.

-For all its growth, the black electorate was not sizeable enough to carry a mayor into City Hall.
-To win city-wide, a candidate needed white ethnics, and offending them by strong pro-civil rights stands would—as too strong a pro-Catholic stand offended the nativists of previous eras—cost a candidate more in the white wards than he would gain in the black ones.
+For all its growth, the black electorate was not sizable enough to carry a mayor into City Hall.
+To win city-wide, a candidate needed white ethnics, and offending them by strong pro-civil rights stands would cost a candidate more in the white wards than he would gain in the black ones. (in the same way, too strong a pro-Catholic stand offended the nativists of previous eras.)

 In practice, however, Daley’s administration was, if not anti-black, at least anti-civil rights.
-Patronage and the occasional commission appointment were one thing; opening the city and its institutions something else.
+Granting black Chicagoans patronage and the occasional commission appointment were one thing; opening the city and its institutions to them was something else.
 Daley gave African Americans public housing—but only in already-black neighborhoods.
 He gave black appointees offices but no real power.
-As the ‘60s progressed, blacks were stonewalled by City Hall on open housing, insulted by schools practices that embarrassed Mississippi in their blatantness, and overseen by a police force that protected the segregated status quo at the expense of black citizens.
+As the ‘60s progressed, blacks were stonewalled by City Hall on open housing, insulted by discriminatory schools practices that would have embarrassed Mississippi in their blatantness, and overseen by a police force that protected the segregated status quo at the expense of black citizens.

-Independence, and commitment to what was by now a distinct black agenda, would have to expressed outside the regular demo organization.
-A coalition of seven independent African American aldermanic candidates in 1963 stood on a joint platform to fight segregation and discrimination—and Daley, who was the agent of both in Chicago.
+Independence, and commitment to what was by now a distinct black agenda, would have to be expressed outside the regular Democratic organization.
+A coalition of seven independent African American aldermanic candidates in 1963 stood on a joint platform to fight segregation and discrimination—and to fight Daley, who was the agent of both in Chicago.
 One of the renegades won and portended a shift that might remake the Democratic Party, if not the city.

 That person was Illinois state senator Harold Washington.
 African American leaders drafted Washington to run in the 1983 primary.
 His candidacy sparked the signing up of 200,000 new black voters and later mobilized an unprecedented black turnout.
 In a three-way primary, Washington won with 37 percent of the vote.
 That contest was proof that, among Chicago politicians, blood is not thicker than politics: Washington was opposed by 18 of 23 black state legislators and nine of 15 black aldermen.